 As of 2017, Texas emitted the most greenhouse gases in the U.S., about 1,600 billion pounds (707 million metric tons) of carbon dioxide annually.

-In 2017, Hurricane Harvey made landfall in Rockport as a Category 4 Hurricane, causing significant damage.
-It caused $198.6 billion in damage, surpassing the cost of Hurricane Katrina.
+In 2017, Hurricane Harvey made landfall in Rockport as a Category 4 Hurricane, causing significant damage and catastrophic flooding in the Greater Houston area, becoming the costliest hurricane worldwide.

 In 2018, Texas had the 8th highest incarceration rate in the U.S.